GR 7

 The GR 7 is a long-distance footpath in Spain, Andorra and France.
-It is part of both the Spanish network of Senderos de Gran Recorrido and the French network of Sentiers de Grandes Randonnées.
+One of the GR footpaths, it is part of both the Spanish network of Senderos de Gran Recorrido and the French network of Sentiers de Grandes Randonnées.
 Part of GR 7 forms the south-westernmost part of the European walking route E4 in Spain.
-GR 7 runs from Tarifa, near Gibraltar, across Spain, through France into Andorra, and back into France to Mont Aigoual and Aire-de-Côte in the Cevennes.
-GR 7 continues north from the Cevennes mountains and the final 250 km end on the top of the Ballon d'Alsace, Alsace, northern France; here it meets E5.
+GR 7 runs from Tarifa, near Gibraltar, across Spain, through France into Andorra, and back into France to Mont Aigoual and Aire-de-Côte in the Cévennes.
+GR 7 continues north from the Cévennes mountains and the final 250 km end on the top of the Ballon d'Alsace, Alsace, northern France; here it meets E5.

 Spain

 The Spanish GR 7 is 1900 km long.
 It was the first long-distance footpath to be marked out in Spain, and was initiated in 1974.
 It runs up the east side of peninsular Spain, but at some distance from the coast.
 From south-west to north-east, it runs through the Spanish regions of: